jdaif/slate/source/index.html.md

 Access tokens are used in token-based authentication to allow an application to access an API.
 The application receives an access token after a user successfully authenticates and authorizes access, then passes the access token as a credential when it calls the target API.
 The passed token informs the API that the bearer of the token has been authorized to access the API and perform specific actions specified by the scope that was granted during authorization
 </aside>

+# Python Library

+The Miu API client Python Library was developed to save our users the pain of developing all API calls from scratch.

+The API Python library organizes Miu Contract's objects into separate sections; this way of structuring things makes coding much more straightforward and scripts shorter.
+You can recursively expand the calls available for every Object by specifying nested calls after the dot.
+This document provides:

+- A description and attributes for every Object
+- Required and optional parameters for every call
+- Quick codes that could simplify your use cases
+- Python scripts for major workflows

 # Exposure Library

 In Miu Contracts, users can import Event Loss tables, Period Loss tables, or HD Period Loss tables.
-Clients can also create share factors based on ELT or HD-PLT ILCs.
+Clients can also create share factors based on ELT or HD-PLT ILCs (useful for ILWs) .
 Those objects get labeled as SF_ELT or SF_PLT.

-When importing Loss tables for Peril-Regions modeled by RMS, ELTs, and HD-PLTs are matched to the Event library in Miu Contracts and assigned their respective Peril and Regions for the corresponding data version.
+When importing Event Loss tables for Peril-Regions modeled by RMS, EventIds in either ELTs or HD-PLTs are matched to the events under Miu Contracts' Library and risk data is automatically assigned to its respective Peril and Regions for any data version.
+EventId objects can be accessed using the sequence of calls that is covered in the next section.

 Users can import event loss tables (ELTs)  without associating them with RMS peril models.
 In conjunction with the ability to import YLTs, users can model contract losses upon event-based exposures that reflect custom or third-party views of risk.